yanfonseca/mytutorials/shell.md

   - cat *.csv | more - It concatenates and shows parts of the content.
   - cat *.csv | less - It concatenates and shows parts of the content with navigation between files.
   - cat -n filename.csv - It concatenates file with line numbers.
-  - cat *.csv >> filename.csv - It concatentes and appends to a filename.csv.
+  - cat *.csv >> filename.csv - It concatentes and exports to a filename.csv.
   - cat -e filename.csv - It goes to the end of a file.

 * paste: Join files horizontally.